In vitro fertilization, or IVF, can restore the hope of having a baby

 In vitro fertilization can include genetic testing

 Before beginning fertility treatments, our Corpus Christi fertility center team recommends preconception genetic testing.
 This testing can determine whether you or your partner carry any inheritable genetic illnesses.
 If testing does reveal any genetic illnesses, preimplantation genetic testing for monogenic or single-gene defects (PGT-M) can help.
-It can identify which of your embryos are healthy, which have the illness, and which are carriers.
-Dr. Hudson would generally only transfer the healthy embryos.
+It can help identify which of your embryos do not have the illness, which have the illness, and which are carriers.
+Dr. Hudson will use this information to help select embryos for transfer.

-To increase your odds of success, you can also add preimplantation genetic testing for aneuploidy (PGT-A) to an in vitro fertilization cycle.
-This test can identify any embryos that contain chromosomal abnormalities (aneuploidy).
-Dr. Hudson would not transfer these embryos because they will likely result in cycle failure, miscarriage or birth defects.
+You can also add preimplantation genetic testing for aneuploidy (PGT-A) to an in vitro fertilization cycle.
+This test can help identify any embryos that contain chromosomal abnormalities (aneuploidy).
+The results can help you and Dr. Hudson make decisions about which embryos to transfer.

 If you have questions about IVF or genetic testing, contact us to schedule an appointment.
 Dr. Hudson would be happy to discuss your treatment options.